huntabyte/bits-ui/content/components/tooltip.md

 ---
 title: Tooltip
-description: Displays floating content containing additional information about an action on hover or focus.
+description: Provides additional information or context when users hover over or interact with an element.
 ---

 <script>